pyOpenSci/pyopensci.github.io/_posts/2023-03-22-demystifying-python-packaging.md

     </figcaption>
 </figure>

-### My approach to learning how to create a Python packaging
+### My approach to learning how to create a Python package

 I've worked on the development of 3 other Python packages.
 Each time my approach to create a package was asking the question: